LPvdT/dropout-analysis/README.md

 1. [Analysis results](https://lpvdt.github.io/dropout-analysis/causal.html)
 2. [Exploratory results](https://lpvdt.github.io/dropout-analysis/exploratory.html)

+### Correlation matrix

+The missing correlation matrix from the exploratory analysis can be found [here](https://github.com/LPvdT/dropout-analysis/blob/master/img/matrix.png).

 ## Acknowledgements

 * The dataset used in this analysis is confidential and will not be uploaded.